Ablative: When in reference to cosmetic lasers, ablative lasers remove the outermost layer of skin during treatment.

 Lidocaine: Local anesthetic used to numb the sensation of pain during smaller surgical procedures such as dermal injections.

 Lipolysis: A biological process during which fat cells are broken down.

 Male pattern baldness (MPB): Genetically linked balding in men exhibited by thinning and eventual balding of hair on the crown, sides, or front of the scalp.
 The most common form of hair loss, male pattern baldness can often be treated with topical Finestride (Propecia®) if symptoms have just appeared.
-If baldness has progressed, hair transplantation surgery may be more effective.

 Medium Chemical Peel: A moderate grade chemical peel, usually composed of trichloroacetic acid (TCA), to reduce the appearance of fine lines and wrinkles and smooth the tone and texture of the skin.

 Medlite® IV YAG Laser: Laser primarily used for tattoo removal by breaking up the ink into small particles that are naturally absorbed into the skin.